Prozac is a commonly prescribed antidepressant medication.

 If you experience any concerning side effects or are feeling worse while on Prozac, let your provider know.

 If you believe you are experiencing a severe allergic reaction are are having suicidal thoughts, seek emergency medical care or call 9-1-1.
+You can also get free 24/7 support from a suicide and crisis expert by calling or texting 988.
+If you’d prefer to chat online, you can chat with a suicide and crisis expert by visiting the Lifeline Chat.

 If you have been taking Prozac for 4 weeks but you are not feeling better, let your prescriber know.